arsenhakobyan/Data_Preparation/README.md

 # Training Data Preparation
 This tools designed to create a set of images cropped from the original images for making an appropriate database of classified images.
+The graphical interface provided by 'imglab' makes it very easy to use.

+You can use the up and down arrow keys to cycle though the images and the mouse to label objects.
+In particular, holding the shift key, left clicking, and dragging the mouse will allow you to draw boxes around the objects you wish to detect.

+Once you finish labeling objects go to the file menu, click save, and then close the program.
+This will save the object boxes back to the xml file.

 Possible usages is to create train/test database for a Neural Network.

 ## Pre-requisites
     OpenCV (2.4.11 or later)